Our Essential Services

 The City That Never Sleeps

 In the eyes of many, life in New York is synonymous with glamour and excitement.
 For many immigrant and US families living in New York’s homeless shelters or on the streets, however, the reality is quite different.
 In fact, one-fifth of New York City’s residents live below the poverty line.
+Learn more about the Cost of Living in New York in our article.

 Nevertheless, the city’s bright neon lights, illuminated skyscrapers, and dazzling reputation tend to outshine such statistics.
 For people who enjoy life in a buzzing city with a vibrant, never-ending nightlife and a cutting-edge arts and cultural scene, living in New York would indeed be a dream come true.